Stochastic computing: Deterministic Methods to Stochastic Computing

-Deterministic methods of SC has been developed to perform completely accurate computation with SC circuits.
-The essential principle of these methods is that every bit of one bit-streams interacts with every bit of the other bit-streams exactly once.
-To produce completely accurate result with these methods, the operation must run for the product of the length of input bit-streams.
-Deterministic methods are developed based on unary bit-streams, pseudo-random bit-streams, and low-discrepancy bit-streams.
+Deterministic methods of SC have been developed to perform completely accurate computations with SC circuits.
+The essential principle of these methods is that every bit of one bit stream interacts with every bit of the other bit stream exactly once.
+To produce a completely accurate result with these methods, the operation must run for the product of the lengths of the input bit streams.
+Deterministic methods have been developed based on unary bit streams, pseudo-random bit streams, and low-discrepancy bit streams.